Turkish invasion of Cyprus: First Turkish invasion, July 1974

 which they succeeded in widening, violating the ceasefire demanded in Resolution 353.

 On 20 July, the 10,000 inhabitants of the Turkish Cypriot enclave of Limassol surrendered to the Cypriot National Guard.
 Following this, according to Turkish Cypriot and Greek Cypriot eyewitness accounts, the Turkish Cypriot quarter was burned, women raped and children shot.
 1,300 Turkish Cypriots were confined in a prison camp afterwards.
 The enclave in Famagusta was subjected to shelling and the Turkish Cypriot town of Lefka was occupied by Greek Cypriot troops.
+The United Kingdom maintained recognition of Makarios as the legitimate President; Makarios himself described the coup before the United Nations Security Council as "an invasion from Greece", carried out by Greek officers controlling the National Guard.
+The United States refused to recognize the Sampson government and voiced concerns about the coup.

 According to the International Committee of the Red Cross, the prisoners of war taken at this stage and before the second invasion included 385 Greek Cypriots in Adana, 63 Greek Cypriots in the Saray Prison and 3,268 Turkish Cypriots in various camps in Cyprus.

 On the night of 21 to 22 July 1974, a battalion of Greek commandos was transported to Nicosia from Crete in a clandestine airlift operation.